Free Things to do this Summer in Niagara Falls

 The Coca-Cola Concert Series is a series of live music displays which will occur just before the fireworks displays.

 The Niagara Parks Commission has a bandstand near the Canadian Horseshoe Falls where musicians are planning to play live through the summer.
 Genres range from country to jazz, to pop.

-These shows will run Monday to Friday, and on holidays until August 31st.
+These shows will run Monday through Friday, and on holidays until August 31st.
 Bands perform from 8 – 10 pm at Queen Victoria Park which lets you off, conveniently, right before the fireworks start.
 Here is a schedule and the bands which have been booked for the various occasions.

 A designated nature reserve since 1992, the Niagara Glen offers a great hike down to the Niagara Gorge where you can venture down to view the level six rapids at the Niagara River Whirlpool.
 A level six rapid, says this intern's trapped and panicking mind, are a set of rapids which are very fast, very unpredictable, and for whom the journey through is reserved for the best of the best.
 Who knows?
 Perhaps you will be able to witness such a momentous crossing.